unicode-org/cldr/ldml/tr35-keyboards.md

 - `other` as a modifier will match if no other layers match.

-Multiple modifier sets may be separated by commas.
+Multiple modifier sets are separated by commas.
 For example, `none, shift caps` will match either no modifiers *or* shift and caps.  `ctrlL altL, altR` will match either  left-control and left-alt, *or* right-alt.

-Keystrokes where there isn’t an explicitly matching layer, and where there is no layer with `other` specified, are ignored.
+Keystrokes must be ignored where there isn’t a layer that explicitly matches nor a layer with `other`.
+Example: If there is a `ctrl` and `shift` layer, but no `ctrl shift` nor `other` layer, no output will result from `ctrl shift X`.

+Layers are not allowed to overlap in their matching.
+For example, the keyboard author will receive an error if one layer specifies `alt shift` and another layer specifies `altR shift`.

+There is one special case:  the `other` layer matches if and only if no other layer matches.
+Thus logically the `other` layer is matched after all other layers have been checked.

+Because there is no overlap allowed between layers, the order of `<layer>` elements is not significant.

+> Note: The modifier syntax may be enhanced in the future, but will remain backwards compatible with the syntax described here.

 * * *